Good Omens (TV series): Critical response

 Michael Sheen and David Tennant received critical acclaim for their performances as Aziraphale and Crowley.

 The first series of Good Omens has received positive reviews from critics.
-On Rotten Tomatoes, it has an approval rating of 84% with an average score of 7.3/10, based on 100 reviews.
+On Rotten Tomatoes, it has an approval rating of 85% with an average score of 7.3/10, based on 98 reviews.
 The website's critical consensus reads, "A smörgåsbord of heavenly imagery and irreverent hilarity, Good Omens works thanks to Michael Sheen and David Tennant's very-nearly-holy (or maybe unholy?) chemistry – though, at only six episodes long, it's a rare adaptation that may have benefited from being a little less faithful to the good book."
 On Metacritic, it has a score of 66 out of 100 based on 21 reviews, indicating "generally favorable reviews".

 The second series also received positive reviews from critics.
-On Rotten Tomatoes, it has an approval rating of 87% with an average score of 7.4/10, based on 61 reviews.
+On Rotten Tomatoes, it has an approval rating of 88% with an average score of 7.4/10, based on 64 reviews.
 The website's critical consensus reads, "Boding well for the series' longevity, Good Omens second season is even more splendid than the first."
 On Metacritic, it has a score of 68 out of 100 based on 16 reviews, indicating "generally favorable reviews".

+The third series received mixed reviews from critics.
+On Rotten Tomatoes, it has an approval rating of 63% with an average rating of 5.1/10, based on 19 reviews.
+The website's critical consensus reads, "Closing out the series with a serviceable final entry, Good Omens crafts a heartfelt goodbye thanks in part to David Tennant and Michael Sheen's unwavering performances."
+On Metacritic, it has a score of 61 out of 100 based on 7 reviews, indicating "generally favorable reviews".

+Ending controversy and fallout with the Terry Pratchett estate

+As well as being highly controversial amongst the fanbase, there was significant tension behind the scenes with regards to the series's ending.
+After the release of the final episode, Rob Wilkins, manager of the Terry Pratchett Estate and widely considered "Terry's representative on Earth," revealed that Neil Gaiman had changed the series's original happy ending – in which Crowley and Aziraphale retain their current identities and enjoy a mortal life together – that he had initially written with Terry Pratchett, and that Pratchett had approved prior to his death in 2015, to a more heartbreaking one.
+The Terry Pratchett estate vehemently opposed Gaiman's new, more tragic ending, and spent many months, including after Gaiman left the project, attempting to restore the story's original ending.
+Despite these repeated attempts, in the end the estate was ignored and ultimately excluded from the production, resulting in the use of Gaiman's new conclusion for the series finale and a fractured relationship between Amazon and the estate.